Learn the terms associated with cardiology.

-Aerobic Exercise — Activity which requires continuous rhythmic muscle contraction of the legs and/or arms.
+Aerobic exercise — Activity that requires continuous rhythmic muscle contraction of the legs and/or arms.

 Angiogram — Test done by injecting contrast dye into a body organ to observe the heart or systemic circulation.